exercism/ballerina/exercises/shared/.docs/tests.md

 # Tests

-To run the tests run the command `bal test` from within the exercise directory.
+To run the tests, run the command `bal test --offline` from within the exercise directory.